-- We only promote datatypes whose kinds are of the form \star -> ... -> \star -> \star .
-In particular, we do not promote higher-kinded datatypes such as data Fix f = In (f (Fix f)), or datatypes whose kinds involve promoted types such as Vec :: \star -> Nat -> \star . - We do not promote datatypes whose constructors are kind polymorphic, involve constraints, or use existential quantification. - We do not promote data family instances (Section 7.7.1).
+- We only promote datatypes whose kinds are of the form -> . . . -> -> .
+In particular, we do not promote higher-kinded datatypes such as data Fix f = In (f (Fix f)), or datatypes whose kinds involve promoted types such as Vec :: -> Nat -> . - We do not promote data constructors that are kind polymorphic, involve constraints, mention type or data families, or involve types that are not promotable. - We do not promote data family instances (Section 7.7.1).